 So far, I’ve only tried adding in a pinch of salt and some honey to my homemade boba.
 They turned out well, and may have been slightly sweeter than the ones that are only soaked in honey, but I didn’t really notice much of a difference in the final outcome.
 The flavor didn’t really change too much.

-I’ll be adding things like matcha or substituting the water with fruit juices in some of my next batches, and I’ll try to keep you updated on the outcome.
+I’ll probably try adding things like matcha or substituting the water with fruit juices in some of my next batches, and I’ll try to keep you updated on the outcome.

 I’d love to hear what combinations you come up with!